expo/expo/docs/pages/versions/v43.0.0/react-native/pressevent.md

 ### `timestamp`

-Timestamp value when a PressEvent occured.
-Value is represented in miliseconds.
+Timestamp value when a PressEvent occurred.
+Value is represented in milliseconds.

 | Type   | Optional |
 | ------ | -------- |